BrockNeilson/jQuery2/README.md

 After that, let's create a folder called 'app'.
 This is where we will store the guts of our app.
 Inside the app folder let's make a folder called 'scripts'.
 This is where we will store our JavaScript.

-Inside the js folder we will create our main javascript named something awesome like 'main.js'.
+Inside the js folder we will create our main app javascript named something awesome like 'app.js'.

 Then inside the app folder we will create a folder called 'Styles', this is where we will store our CSS files.
 Inside the 'Styles' folder let's make a file called main.css so that we have a place to style things.